MedKhem/grobid-dictionaries/README.md

 This is the first model and has as goal the segmentation of each dictionary page into 3 main blocks: Header, Body and Footer.
 Another block, "Other" could be generated for text information that do not belong to the principal blocks

 __Dictionary Body Segmentation__
-The second model gets the Body, recognized by the first model, and process it to recognize the boundaries of each lexical entry.
+The second model gets the Body, recognized by the first model, and processes it to recognize the boundaries of each lexical entry.

 __Lexical Entry__
-The third model parses each lexical entry, recognized by the second model, to segment it to 4 main blocks: Form, Etymology, Senses, Related Entries.
-An "Other" block is there as well for uncategorised information
+The third model parses each lexical entry, recognized by the second model, to segment it into 4 main blocks: Form, Etymology, Senses, Related Entries.
+An "Other" block is there as well for unrecognised information.

 __The rest of the models__